cdapio/tephra/README.rst

   ./bin/tephra start

-Any environment-specific customizations can be made by editing ``bin/tephra-env.sh`` script.
+Any environment-specific customizations can be made by editing the ``bin/tephra-env.sh`` script.

 Client Configuration